ovh/docs/pages/platform/kubernetes-k8s/vrack-k8s-custom-gateway/guide.en-us.md

 >> openstack --os-region-name=GRA11 router add subnet $rtrGRA11Id $subnGRA11
 >> ```

-## Create cluster with private gateway
+## Create a cluster with private gateway

-Now the network is ready,create the Kubernetes cluster, specifying the use of the gateway defined on each subnet.
+Now the network is ready, create the Kubernetes cluster, specifying the use of the gateway defined on each subnet.

-> Note: until the end of this tutorial, we are only using the GRA9 region, but you can repeat exactly the same steps to create a cluster on the GRA11 region.
+> Note: until the end of this tutorial, we are only using the GRA9 region, but you can repeat the exact same steps to create a cluster on the GRA11 region.

 Create a **tpl/data-kube.json** file as data and add the right parameters.
 The files should be like: